richardanaya/view/README.md

 * they must implement Default if you want property based construction
 * they must have a 'new' constructor if you want simple construction
-* they must implement Component trait to handle children (or derive if you do nothing with children)
+* they must implement View trait to handle children (or derive if you do nothing with children)

 Here's a simple example to follow: